Install Cisco Catalyst 8000V in VMware ESXi Environment

 Do not use a standalone vSphere client to manage the ESXi server.
 Starting ESXi 6.0, it is no longer possible to directly deploy Cisco Catalyst 8000V in ESXi in the case of an ova deployment.
 You must have a vMware vCenter server and a vSphere client to deploy a .ova file.

-• 1 vCPU: requires minimum 4 GB RAM allocation
+• 1 vCPU: requires a minimum of 4 GB RAM allocation

-• 2 vCPUs: requires minimum 4 GB RAM allocation
+• 2 vCPUs: requires a minimum of 4 GB RAM allocation

-• 4 vCPUs: requires minimum 4 GB RAM allocation
+• 4 vCPUs: requires a minimum of 4 GB RAM allocation

-• 8 vCPUs: requires minimum 4 GB RAM allocation
+• 8 vCPUs: requires a minimum of 4 GB RAM allocation

 Note